 The first group of 25 rescued bears entered the Agra Bear Rescue Facility on Christmas Eve of 2002 and over the next seven years Free the Bears fully supported the Kalander Rehabilitation Program, providing seed money for more than 500 former dancing bear families to set up new livelihoods.
 They now have a stable community full of successful small businesses and their children have attended school & university for the first time ever - a wonderful success story.

-In 2009 the last of India’s dancing bears was handed into our care and the sight of bears being dragged on ropes through the streets of India is now consigned to the past.
-The bears are living in four large natural sanctuaries across India, operated by our partner Wildlife SOS.
-Free the Bears continues to assist with care of the rescued sloth bears - a significant financial commitment.
-It's the least we can do to make up for their suffering.
+In 2009 the last of India’s dancing bears was handed into over and the sight of bears being dragged on ropes through the streets of India is now consigned to the past.
+The bears are living in four large natural sanctuaries across India, operated by Wildlife SOS.